-[1477] The Panel agrees with ACFN that assessing the effects of individual projects on the TLU and Aboriginal and treaty rights of ACFN and the other Aboriginal groups is not efficient or effective and that LARP does not specifically address the issues of Aboriginal TLU or rights...
+[1477] The Panel agrees with ACFN that assessing the effects of individual projects on the TLU and Aboriginal and treaty rights of ACFN and the other Aboriginal groups is not efficient or effective and that LARP does not specifically address the issues of Aboriginal TLU or rights. . .

-LARP is being applied by decision makers and relied upon by oil sands companies to preclude the protection of Aboriginal and Treaty Rights and traditional land uses of Aboriginal peoples in general, and of the Chipewyan Prairie Dene First Nation and to the other four Athabasca Tribal Council First Nations in particular.
+LARP is being applied by decision makers and relied upon by oil sands companies to preclude the protection of Aboriginal and Treaty Rights and traditional land uses of Aboriginal peoples in general, and of the Athabasca Chipewyan First Nation in particular.
 Examples of this include, but are not limited to:

-- a.
-Re Dover Operating Corp 2013 ABAER 014 at paras.
+- Re Dover Operating Corp 2013 ABAER 014 at paras.
 44-46.
-Fort McKay did not oppose Dover's proposed project in its entirety, but merely sought to have a 20 km buffer between the proposed Project, which would span leases of over 376.8 km2, and its Reserve lands at Namur Lake and Namur River.
-1 Fort McKay led evidence of severe and significant cumulative adverse impacts of industrial development upon its ability to exercise its Treaty Rights and traditional land uses, as well as to enjoy certain of its reserve lands.
-The AER found that as LARP indicated the area requested to be set aside as a traditional land use buffer was within an area where oil sands development was prioritized, the AER could not grant the relief sought by the community of Fort McKay. - b.
-Re Jackpine Mine Expansion, 2013 ABAER 011: ACFN objected to this project and sought to have the application denied.
+Fort McKay did not a. oppose Dover's proposed project in its entirety, but merely sought to have a 20 km buffer between the proposed Project, which would span leases of over 376.8 km2, and its Reserve lands at Namur Lake and Namur River.
+5 Fort McKay led evidence of severe and significant cumulative adverse impacts of industrial development upon its ability to exercise its Treaty Rights and traditional land uses, as well as to enjoy certain of its reserve lands.
+The AER found that as LARP indicated the area requested to be set aside as a traditional land use buffer was within an area where oil sands development was prioritized, the AER could not grant the relief sought by the community of Fort McKay. - Re Jackpine Mine Expansion, 2013 ABAER 011: ACFN objected to this project b. and sought to have the application denied.
 The Panel approved the mine expansion even though it found the project would have significant adverse impacts on traditional resources relied upon by ACFN, adverse impacts upon ACFN's rights and traditional land use, as well as significant adverse cumulative impacts upon ACFN's treaty rights, traditional land use, and culture.
-The Panel's decision was based in part upon the fact that "The Project. . . is in an area where the government has identified bitumen extraction as a priority use."2 - c.
-In a proceeding currently before the Alberta Energy Regulator regarding winter work applications,3 Teck Resources has relied upon LARP in an attempt to
+The Panel's decision was based in part upon the fact that "The Project. . . is in an area where the government has identified bitumen extraction as a priority use."
+6 - In a proceeding currently before the Alberta Energy Regulator regarding winter c. work applications, 7 Teck Resources has relied upon LARP in an attempt to exclude Athabasca Chipewyan First Nation's concerns about the contribution of Teck's proposed program to the cumulative impacts of development in the Lower Athabasca Region on its Treaty Rights, traditional land use, and culture.
+Teck cited the Dover decision, above, in support of the proposition that the AER must act in accordance with LARP as it exists today, and that Teck's Program is located in an area designated for oil sands exploration and development under LARP.
+Teck's proposed program is in an area that is important for the ability of ACFN members to exercise their Treaty Rights, traditional land use and culture, in particular the Right to hunt wood bison.